 The cost allocation report includes all of your AWS costs for each billing period.
 The report includes both tagged and untagged resources, so that you can clearly organize the charges for resources.
 For example, if you tag resources with an application name, you can track the total cost of a single application that runs on those resources.
 The following screenshot shows a partial report with columns for each tag.

 At the end of the billing cycle, the total charges (tagged and untagged) on the billing report with cost allocation tags reconciles with the total charges on your Bills page total and other billing reports for the same period.

 You can also use tags to filter views in Cost Explorer.
-Note that before you can filter views by tags in Cost Explorer, you must have applied tags to your resources and activate them, as described in the following sections.
 For more information about Cost Explorer, see Analyzing Your Costs with Cost Explorer.

 For more information about activating the AWS-generated tag, see Activating the AWS-Generated Cost Allocation Tag.
 For more information about applying and activating user-defined tags, see User-Defined Cost Allocation Tags.